• Skip to main content

 2. Add flour and salt.

-3. Mix and knead the dough with a stand mixer or by hand.
+3. Mix and knead the dough.

 5. Deflate and reshape to prep for 2nd proofing.